-As a type 1 diabetic for the past 27 years, I found myself at a crossroads familiar to many individuals in their mid-30s – the pursuit of financial stability and security for the future.
-While many in my age group are thinking about retirement savings, setting up investments, 401Ks, and family planning, my focus has also turned to securing life insurance.
-It was extremely important to my husband and I, that in the event unforeseen catastrophic circumstances occurred to either of us, our loved ones would be safeguarded and financially secure.
+As a type 1 diabetic for the past 25 years, I find myself at a crossroads familiar to many individuals in their mid-30s – the pursuit of financial stability and security for the future.
+While many in my age group are delving into investments, 401Ks, and family planning, my focus has also turned to securing life insurance, a necessity that becomes particularly complex when living with a chronic condition like diabetes.

 Living with Type 1 Diabetes: A Daily Reality